myroom/SMS2TG-LILYGO/README.md

 For optimal signal reception and reliable SMS operation, it is **highly recommended** to install an external GSM/GPRS antenna.
 The built-in antenna may not provide sufficient signal strength in all locations.
 You can purchase a compatible external antenna from [LilyGO GSM/GPRS Antenna](https://lilygo.cc/products/gsm-gprs-antenna) which is specifically designed for T-Call v1.4 and will significantly improve signal quality and connection stability.

+### 3D Printable Case

+This project includes 3D printable case files in the `3D files/` folder.
+You can print a protective case for your LilyGO T-Call board using any 3D printer.
+The STL files are ready to print and will help protect your device during operation.

 ## Features

 -   Reception of incoming SMS from SIM card